 - Facebook groups

-- Refine my course topic to cover a problem I identified during my target research
+- Refine your course topic to cover a problem you identified during your target research

-- Test my course topic by messaging 5 friends in my niche & getting brutally honest opinions
+- Test your course topic by messaging five friends in your niche and getting brutally honest opinions

-- Redefine my course topic based on feedback
+- Refine your course topic based on feedback